seanfar/Covectra-ControlTrack-V1-Audit/README.md

 - An [intro to doing code audits at BNR](intro.md), including what they are and the various reasons we do them
+- [Resources](common-resources.md) relevant to common problems we encounter in audits.
+  If someone's Doing It Wrong, these blog posts can probably explain why and what it looks like to Do It Right.
 - A template and toolchain for producing a polished audit document as your final deliverable without giving up the ability to meaningfully version control the work in progress